Let’s go outside: An art scavenger hunt in the Village

 The main street of Montréal’s Gay Village is a manifestation of public art.
 The annual project, entitled Aires Libres, is a selection of installations that tease the senses and challenge perception.
-With Canada Pride descending upon Montréal, this summer selection of art has been taken up a notch.
-Here’s what to find on your Village art scavenger hunt.
+This is the 12th edition of the annual project, but it’s the final year for one of the main attractions.
+Here’s what to look for on your Village art scavenger hunt.

 So many balls

 The balls of the Montréal Village have become iconic.
 (Yes, snicker if you wish.)
 Designed by internationally-renowned landscape architect Claude Cormier, the annual urban canopy has traditionally been a single colour that denotes queerness and nonconformity: pink.
-This year, however, an 18-tone sequence — which references the rainbow flag — spans the entire length of the pedestrian zone, comprising of more than 180,000 resin balls.
+The installation has evolved, however, into an 18-tone sequence that references the rainbow flag.
+The balls span the entire length of the pedestrian zone, comprising of more than 180,000 resin balls.
 Truly a sight to behold.

-Entitle “Funamboule”, the suspension bridge is the perfect angle to nab a selfie or gain an Instagram-worthy perspective on those previously-mentioned iconic balls.
+Entitled “FunambOule”, the suspension bridge is the perfect angle to nab a selfie or gain an Instagram-worthy perspective on those previously mentioned iconic balls.
 Be forewarned: the height might induce a bit of vertigo.
 Or perhaps that’s just the sensation of falling in love with Montréal.
 You choose.